 - The rise of women is not about the fall of men

 - Everyone can play a role in forging gender parity

-- Gender balance is not a women's issue, it's an economic issue
+- Gender balance is not solely a women's issue, but also an economic issue

 - Advocacy, inclusive mindsets and tangible action are needed from all

-Some speeches and presentations cite great women and their achievements as relevant to the specific context for the speech or presentation and its audience.
+Speeches and presentations can reference successful women and their achievements and this can provide great context for the speech or presentation and its audience.